-To recognize the service of temporary workers during the COVID-19 pandemic, permanent resident applications are being accepted from 20,000 temporary workers with at least one year of Canadian work experience in a health care profession such as nursing and from 30,000 temporary workers in other essential professions, such as carpenters, trades, or food services.
+To recognize the service of temporary workers during the COVID-19 pandemic, permanent resident applications are being accepted from 20,000 temporary workers with at least one year of Canadian work experience in a healthcare professional such as nursing, and from 30,000 temporary workers in other essential professions, such as carpenters, trades, or food services.
 The complete list of eligible professions can be found on the Government of Canada website (see link below).
 There are still spaces left for applicants in the employment categories.
-There were also 40,000 permanent resident spaces allotted to recent International graduates of Canadian post secondary schools.
+There were also 40,000 permanent resident spaces allotted to recent International graduates of Canadian post-secondary schools.

 After you have applied for permanent resident status, Citizenship and Immigration Canada (CIC) may ask you to provide a police certificate from every country where you have lived for longer than 6 months, including Canada.

-Each country has their own requirements, so you will need to determine what the requirements are for each country you need a police certificate from.
-A good place to find this information is to check the list on the CIC website and/or check the website of the consulate or embassy of the country you need the police certificate from.
+Each country has its own requirements, so you will need to determine what the requirements are for each country you need a police certificate.
+A good place to find this information is to check the list on the CIC website and/or check the website of the consulate or embassy of the country you need the police certificate.
 Some countries require that you provide an ink and roll fingerprint card while others need a notarized form.

 You may be required to provide notarized copies of official documents as part of your permanent residence application.
 You can obtain these by bringing the original documents to a notary public, who with then make copies and certify that the copies are true copies of the originals.